Emergency Drills and Exercises

 Upcoming Districtwide Emergency Drills

-- The 2020 Fall Semester Districtwide EARTHQUAKE ShakeOut Drill will take place on any date in the month of October (including the previously scheduled date time of on Thursday, October 21, 2021, at 10:15 a.m.
+- The 2020 Fall Semester Districtwide EARTHQUAKE ShakeOut Drill may take place on any date in the month of October (including the previously scheduled date time of on Thursday, October 21, 2021, at 10:15 a.m.
 On-campus staff at LA Unified sites should Drop-Cover-Hold On and review other emergency actions during that week.
 Students and staff participating in remote learning are encouraged to participate and Drop-Cover-Hold on - this is an excellent chance to practice proper procedures from a different location and ShakeOut posters make great Zoom backgrounds (save as jpg)!

 - Reference Guide 5803.5 Emergency Procedures, Drills, and District-Wide Emergency Exercises is now available on the LAUSD Emergency Documents page of the Emergency Services website.

 - DATE CHANGE: The 2021 Fall Semester Radio Test will take place on Tuesday, October 12, 2021.
 The updated Emergency Radio Communication Tree is available.
 A communications test of all District employee and parent/guardian phone numbers will also be conducted that day via Blackboard Connect.
 Please calendar these drills.